EU: Maduro has not shown ‘necessary public evidence’ to declare victory in Venezuela elections

 Opposition volunteers managed to collect copies of voting tallies from 80% of the 30,000 polling booths nationwide that show former opposition candidate Edmundo González won by a more than 2-to-1 margin.
-The Supreme Court alleged those tallies were forged.
+The Supreme Court and other government entities alleged those tallies were forged.

 Lula and Petro said they “take note” of the court’s ruling, but added they are still awaiting release of the tallies.

-The governments also called on actors in Venezuela to “avoid resorting to acts of violence and repression” as security forces arrested more than 2,000 people and cracked down on demonstrations that erupted spontaneously throughout the country protesting the results.
+The Brazilian and Colombian leaders also called on actors in Venezuela to “avoid resorting to acts of violence and repression” as security forces arrested more than 2,000 people and cracked down on demonstrations that erupted spontaneously throughout the country protesting the results.
 But the two leaders didn’t directly accuse the Maduro government of carrying out the violence.

 The arrests have again spread fear in a country that has seen other government crackdowns during previous times of political turmoil.